kirelagin/django-orderedmodel/README.md

     admin.site.register(TestModel, TestModelAdmin)

-Here it goes!
+Yep!
 Now if you create several instances of your model and look into admin site you'll see something like this:

 ![Admin screenshot](http://kirelagin.ru/~kirrun/orderedmodel/admin.png)